behelit2/hugh/README.md

 1. Downloading the Model.
 You need to acquire the Phi-2 Model to use with Hugh.
 Go to the Hugging Face Model page for Phi-2.
 The URL is https://huggingface.co/microsoft/phi-2 You will need to download the model to a location in your local machine.
 Instructions for that here https://huggingface.co/docs/hub/en/models-downloading

 2. Referencing the Model and running hugh01.py.
 Once you have successfully downloaded the model, you must point to the path of this model in hugh01.py.
-Locate the code near the top referencing microsoft/phi-2 and ensure it is pointed to the correct location.
-Once your paths are correct, simply run hugh01.py at the command line like so:
+Locate the [model_path = "./phi-2"] row and ensure it is pointed to the correct location.
+Once your path is correct, simply run hugh01.py at the command line like so:

    python3 hugh01.py